peterfennell/SIS-simulations/README.txt

 -		PXTdat		-
 ---------------------------------

 This file stores the probability that there are X infected nodes at time t.
 This is done by counting the number of trials in which there are X infected individuals at time t, and computing the empirical probability density functions.
-If the flag PXTdat is equal to 1, then this empirical probability density function is stored in the output file "AS_PXTdat…" in the form
+If the flag PXTdat is equal to 1, then this empirical probability density function is stored in the output file "…_PXTdat…" in the form

 p(X=0,t=0)	p(X=1,t=0)	…	p(X=N,t=0)
 p(X=0,t=t1)	p(X=1,t=0)	…	p(X=N,t=1)